sadiqanwerkhan/apply-tracker/README.md

 - This README file updates every Saturday.
 Please visit for updates in the application.
 - Open for suggestions, need your support.
 - Please share your interview experiences.
+- There is a feedback option in the application before signing in, you can share your feedbacks there, Thank you!